-- 1. accelerating wide-spaced and infill drilling while reducing the previous practice of expensive exploration by large-scale drifting across and on veins; - 2. implementing a more detailed block modeling method involving triangulation of all the veins to allow for more detailed resource and reserve tonnes, grade estimation, and subsequent improved mine design and scheduling; - implementing grade control measures in the underground mine including production optimization infill diamond drilling and channel sampling of all ore development headings with the primary objective to increase the underground feed grade by more selective mining; - 4. implementing blast movement monitoring technology into the open pit for improved open pit grade control; - 5. conducting brownfields exploration resulting in significant increases in Mineral Resources and Reserves in 2016 and replacement of Mineral Reserves and Resources in 2017; - 6. implementing the first phase trial of low-grade ore sorting program (crushing and screening); and - 7. completing the flotation expansion project in 2017 on time and on budget; and - 8. lowering the level spacing in the underground mine, allowing for better control of the stopes and reduction in dilution.
+- 1. accelerating wide-spaced and infill drilling while reducing the previous practice of expensive exploration by large-scale drifting across and on veins; - 2. implementing a more detailed block modeling method involving triangulation of all the veins to allow for more detailed resource and reserve tonnes, grade estimation, and subsequent improved mine design and scheduling; - 3. implementing grade control measures in the underground mine including production optimization, infill diamond drilling, and channel sampling of all ore development headings with the primary objective to increase the underground feed grade by more selective mining; - 4. implementing blast movement monitoring technology into the open pit for improved open pit grade control; - 5. implementing the first phase trial of low-grade ore sorting program (crushing and screening); - 6. completing the flotation expansion project in 2017 on time and on budget; - 7. lowering the level spacing in the underground mine, allowing for better control of the stopes and reduction in dilution; and - 8.
+Exploration drilling of the Aurora zone and higher-grade vein structure in the most northern extent of the known underground operations.